Canadian Merger Arbitrage: BCE Acquires Manitoba Telecom Services

 -4.6%

-With my assumptions the expected downside would be below 5%.
+With my assumptions, the expected downside would be below 5%.
 This can only be seen as an educated guess.
-No one can know how MTS would have traded and the peer group has a different revenue mix than MTS, although they are the closest I could find.
+No one can know how MTS would have traded, and the peer group has a different revenue mix than MTS, although they are the closest I could find.

-Using the mixed deal bid without any potential benefit from proration of C$39.76 and downside of 4.6% we can calculated the implied probability that the deal will close.
+Using the mixed deal bid without any potential benefit from proration of C$39.76 and downside of 4.6%, we can calculate the implied probability that the deal will close.
 The undisturbed price is estimated to be current price minus implied downside, which equals C$36.48.

 (38.24-36.48) / (39.76-36.48) = 55.7%